San Jose State to pay $1.6 million to sexually harassed athletes - NewsBreak

 San Jose State to pay $1.6 million to sexually harassed athletes

 San Jose State University will pay $1.6 million to 13 female student-athletes who were sexually harassed by its former director of sports medicine, federal prosecutors said.
-The Department of Justice announced the settlement Tuesday following a Title IX investigation that found the university "failed for more than a decade" to adequately respond to complaints, including sexual assault, against San Jose State athletic trainer Scott Shaw.www.foxnews.com
+The Department of Justice announced the settlement Tuesday following a Title IX investigation that found the university “failed for more than a decade” to adequately respond to complaints including sexual assault against San Jose State athletic trainer Scott Shaw.nypost.com

 Comments / 0